 A question we get a lot

-If you don’t know you are not the only one - it is a question asked by a lot of our screener subscribers.
+If you don’t know you are not alone, it is a question asked by a lot of our stock screener subscribers.

 The simple answer - book to market gives you better results.

-That is also the reason why all academic research studies use the book to market ratio as you have seen.
+That is why I am sure you also noticed that all academic research studies uses the book to market ratio and not price to book.

 Let me explain.

 The price to book ratio is calculated as - Market value / Book value (or the stock price / Book value per share).

 The book to market ratio is calculated as - Book value / Market value (or Book value per share / Stock price).